In Stock

 Wholesale Sales Only

-Transform your garden with the enchanting colours of Anemone St Brigid Mixed (Anemone coronaria), a delightful blend of double-flowered Anemones bursting with charm.
+Transform your garden with the enchanting colours of Anemone ‘St Brigid Mixed’ (Anemone coronaria), a delightful blend of double-flowered Anemones bursting with charm.
 Perfect for mass planting, each bloom showcases layers of lush petals and a striking dark centre, adding elegance and vibrancy to beds, borders, and pots.
 This mix thrives in cool to mild tropical climates, is frost-tolerant once established, and loves full sun and well-drained soil.
-Blooming from mid-winter through spring, with some blooms extending into early summer, St Brigid Mixed creates a breathtaking, season-long display.
-These shorter-stemmed anemones also make wonderful cut flowers, lasting 7 to 10 days in compact vases.
-With its rich colours and graceful growth, St Brigid Mixed brings timeless beauty indoors and out, making it a garden favourite you’ll admire year after year.
+Best known for their spectacular spring displays, they may also bloom from mid to late winter and, in some regions, extend into early summer, creating a breathtaking, extended season of colour.
+These shorter-stemmed Anemones also make wonderful cut flowers, lasting 7 to 10 days when arranged in smaller vases.
+With its rich colours and graceful growth, St Brigid Mixed brings timeless beauty indoors and out.

 Description